boulderdsa/boulderdsa.github.io/resources/harassment.md

 _What if someone harasses me?_

-Please see [The DSA's official resolution on harassment](https://tinyurl.com/dsa-harassment-resolution).
+Please see [the DSA's official resolution on harassment](https://tinyurl.com/dsa-harassment-resolution).
 Boulder DSA has official Harassment Grievance Officers (HGOs) who may be [contacted privately over email](mailto:boulderdsa.hgo@gmail.com).